Topo-boundary: A Benchmark Dataset on Topological Road-boundary Detection Using Aerial Images for Autonomous Driving: Evaluation metrics

 Pixel-level metrics (i.e., Precision, Recall and F1-score) measure the prediction accuracy of every pixel.
 Unlike most past works that directly compare the prediction results with the ground truth, in this work we use the relaxed version of these metrics following \cite{homayounfar2019dagmapper,liang2019convolutional,zhxu2021icurb}.

 Let $G_{pre}$ denote the predicted graph and $G_{gt}$ denote the ground-truth graph.
 Note that both graphs have been densified.
 Precision is the ratio of pixels in $G_{pre}$ that fall within $\tau$ distance to $G_{gt}$.
 Recall is the ratio of pixels in $G_{gt}$ that fall within $\tau$ distance to $G_{pre}$.
 Distance $\tau$ reflects the tolerance of inaccuracy.
-If $\tau=1$, the relaxed pixel-level metrics degenerate into the common-used hard pixel-level metrics.
-In this paper, we report the evaluation results with $\tau$ as 1, 2, 5 and 10 pixels, respectively.
+If $\tau=1$, the relaxed pixel-level metrics degenerate into the commonly-used hard pixel-level metrics.
+In this paper, we report the evaluation results with $\tau$ as 2, 5 and 10 pixels, respectively.

-\subsection{The Proposed Entropy-based connectivity metric (ECM)}
+\subsection{The proposed entropy-based connectivity metric (ECM)}

+Assume the predicted road boundary instances are $G_{pre}=\{G_{pre}^j\}_{j=1}^M$ and the ground-truth instances are $G_{gt}=\{G_{gt}^i\}_{i=1}^N$.
+In our task, topology errors mainly refer to disconnections.
+Therefore, the topology correctness metric should suffice the following principles: (1) Punish incorrect disconnections; (2) Assign shorter ground-truth instances $G_{gt}^i$ less weights; (3) Longer incorrect disconnection receives a larger penalty; (4) The prediction whose dominant $G_{pre}^j$ has higher dominance should receive a higher score.
+Dominant predicted instance $G_{pre}^j$ is the instance with the highest dominance value, where \textit{dominance value} is the ratio of the length of $G_{pre}^j$ to the sum of the length of predicted instances assigned to $G_{gt}^i$.

-To calculate the metric measuring connectivity, two problems need to be solved.
-First, how to match the predicted road boundary instances ($G_{pre}=\{G_{pre}^j\}_{j=1}^M$) with the ground-truth road boundary instance ($G_{gt}=\{G_{gt}^i\}_{i=1}^N$).
-Second, how to measure the connectivity.
-In \cite{liang2019convolutional}, a naive metric is proposed.
-The authors first match instances in $G_{pre}$ with instances in $G_{gt}$ by minimizing the Hausdorff distance.
-If an instance $G_{pre}^j$ is matches with $G_{gt}^i$, then $G_{pre}^j$ is said to be assigned to $G_{gt}^i$.
-For each ground-truth instance $G_{gt}^i$, let $M_i$ be the number of assigned predicted instances.
+Among metrics used in the past work, the widely applied path-based metrics, like APLS and TLTS, meet almost all aforementioned requirements.
+However, they suffer from randomness and inefficiency due to the random sampling process.
+Because of this, in \cite{liang2019convolutional}, an alternative naive connectivity metric is proposed.
+The authors first match instances in $G_{pre}$ with instances in $G_{gt}$ by minimizing the Hausdorff distance \cite{huttenlocher1993comparing}.
+If an instance $G_{pre}^j$ matches with $G_{gt}^i$, $G_{pre}^j$ is assigned to $G_{gt}^i$.
+For each ground-truth instance $G_{gt}^i$, let $M_i$ denote the number of assigned predicted instances.
 Then the connectivity of instance $G_{gt}^i$ is $C_i=\frac{1(M_i>0)}{M_i}$, and the final connectivity of the whole patch is the average sum of $C_i$ of all ground-truth instances.

-This naive metric can reflect the connectivity of the prediction to some extent, but it is very sensitive to noises and outliers.
-This is caused by several reasons.
-Firstly, Hausdorff distance itself is sensitive to noises, so the matching results may not be reasonable sometimes.
-Secondly, assigning every predicted instance $G_{pre}^j$ with the same weight to calculate $C_i$ makes this metric very sensitive to short segments (e.g., a one-pixel-length predicted instance could greatly change $M_i$ and affect $C_i$).
-Moreover, every $C_i$ has an equal contribution to the final connectivity, which magnifies the errors of short ground-truth instances.